cosminbasca/surfrdf/docs/source/examples/dbpedia.rst

-Example using the public SPARQL-endpoint from DBpedia
+Using the public SPARQL-endpoint from DBpedia
 =====================================================

 Getting Phil Collins albums and covers: